stoogoff/website/content/games/trollhammer.md

   - trollhammer
 ---

 **Trollhanmer** is another [Ludum Dare](http://ludumdare.com/compo/) entry and another endless runner.
 That style of game play makes for a great game jam entry because the level design is so easy to implement.
-You can rely on a lot of randomness rather than an intricate and precise level design---which takes time!
+You can rely on a lot of randomness rather than an intricate and precise level design — which takes time!

-Trollhammer has a pretty gruesome premise---you are a troll and you must smash all the squishy humans with your hammer---and some incredibly frenetic music.
+Trollhammer has a pretty gruesome premise — you are a troll and you must smash all the squishy humans with your hammer — and some incredibly frenetic music.
 This is possibly my most ambitious artwork for any LD too.